pmelchior/ml-for-the-sciences/README.md

-# Data Science in Astronomy
+# Machine Learning for the Sciences

 *The material in this repo is part of a seminar at Princeton University.
 Feel free to use it as you like*.

 ## Approach

-The seminar starts out with several lecture-style meetings on the fundamentals of machine learning and data science.
-It'll be mixed up with code demonstrations and paper discussions from recent astrostatistics literature.
+The seminar started out with several lecture-style meetings on the fundamentals of machine learning and data science.
+From there, it covers code demonstrations, research projects, and paper discussions from recent literature.

 ### The "Lecture"